Video games in France: History

 In 2019 there were a total of 1,130 gaming companies based in France.
 In 2002, the explosion of the Internet bubble provoked the end of three of the most prestigious French studios in a few months: Kalisto Entertainment, No Cliché and Lankhor.
 Between 2003 and 2013, the video game industry in France plunged more than 80% to 240 companies and 4,800 employees, moving from fifth to seventh in the world.
 Since the crash, companies in the sector struggle to develop beyond a certain size, with the majority of studios focusing on virtual platform development.
 Based on 2021 revenue estimates, France is the 7th largest video game market with an estimated amount of 38.08 million active consumers.
 In comparison, the United Kingdom accounts for approximately 37.66 million active consumers and Germany approximately 46.12 million.
-Despite these economic constraints, in the 2010’s, French studios signed more and more contracts with international producers such as Capcom and Sega.
+Despite these economic constraints, in the 2010s, French studios signed more and more contracts with international producers such as Capcom and Sega.
 Although French touch is no longer regarded as a guarantee of creativity, many French studios, such as Eugen Systems, Cyanide and Ankama, remain internationally respected developers in the field of simulation.

 Market

 Revenue

 In 2021, the French video game industry generated €5.65 billion in revenue, a record high.
 Boosted by the COVID-19 pandemic, video game sales had a sharp increase as people spent more time at home and turned to gaming as an outlet.
 From €3.6 billion in revenue in 2016, the market grew 40% in five years.

 43% of all mobile app downloads in France are categorized as games, accounting for €1.4 billion in revenue.
 In 2020, 2.4 million consoles were sold and 27.5 million games were sold across physical and digital copies.
 43% of games sold were digital, while 57% were physical copies.

+In 2025, the three largest French video game groups in terms of revenue are Ubisoft, Voodoo, and Gameloft.